Article I. Name

 6. Membership dues and benefits shall be set by resolution of the Board of Directors from time to time.

 7. Dues cover the period January 1 through December 31.
-Members failing to pay their dues by March 1 shall be dropped from the rolls one month after the mailing of a notice.
+Members failing to pay their dues by March 1 shall be dropped from the rolls one month after the mailing or emailing of a notice.
 Members joining or renewing on or after October 1 shall be considered to have paid their dues for the following year.
-Members joining in the year 2022 shall be considered to have paid their dues for the remainder of 2022 and the entirety of 2023.
+Members joining in the year 2023 shall be considered to have paid their dues for the remainder of 2023 and the entirety of 2024.

 8. Any person may, in recognition of achievement or for services rendered to the Association, be provided an honorary membership by vote of the Board of Directors.
 Such honorary memberships may be for either one-year duration, lifetime duration, or some other duration of time, as specified in the motion made by the Board of Directors in each instance.
 Honorary members may, for the duration of their membership, vote and shall be entitled to receive the benefits applicable to their category of membership, but shall not be required to pay dues.